History of The Fins UP! Sports Camps for Girls

 Sharon was a much loved member of the New York Sharks Women's Pro Football Team.
 On Christmas eve, 2001, she was killed in a tragic car accident that would forever change the lives of those who knew her.
 Sharon loved playing the game of football and was equally passionate about teaching it to others.
 As a tribute to Sharon, the Sharks created a football camp where young girls could learn the sport of football from the women who played for the Sharks and hence, the Sharon Pascale Girls Football Camp was born.

-In time, the camps became known as the Fins Up Girls Football Camps, never forgetting and always honoring our tribute to Sharon Pascale.
+In time, the camps became known as the Fins Up Girls Football Camps, honoring the tragically short, yet large life lived, of our beloved Sharon Pascale.

 In September of 2015, the leadership of the foundation decided to take yet another leap in the expansion of its programs and services.
 While retaining the name of the camps as the Fins Up Girls Football Camps, the foundation merged its efforts and goals with those of Rich Daniel, longtime GM and now current owner of the DC Divas women’s football team, and formed the Women's Gridiron Foundation.
-Dana Sparling was appointed Chief Operations Officer to oversee day to day operations.
+Dana Sparling was named Executive Director to oversee day to day operations.
 This organizational change brought together some of the most motivated and seasoned individuals in the sport of football to help expand our community based programs around the United States.... and the world.

 The March 2007 football camp took on herstoric proportions when then Fins Up Foundation Executive Director, Andra Douglas, forged a relationship with the NFL and the their J.P.D.
 (Junior Player Development) program.
 The collaboration resulted in the first EVER JPD program camp for Girls, ages 14-17 and took place at the NY Giants practice facility!